EpicEricEE/ShopChest/README.md

 ## Download
-You can view this resource/plugin on the official spigot page here: https://www.spigotmc.org/resources/shopchest.11431/
+This resource/plugin is found on the official spigot page [here](https://www.spigotmc.org/resources/shopchest.11431/).
+You can also download the latest unstable builds on [this page](http://epiceric.square7.de/bukkit/plugins/).